Connected greedy colourings of perfect graphs and other classes: the good, the bad and the ugly: Classes of graphs with no ugly member

 \paragraph{Acknowledgements.} This research was partially financed by the French government IDEX-ISITE initiative 16-IDEX-0001 (CAP 20-25) and by the ANR project GRALMECO (ANR-21-CE48-0004).
 We are thankful to all participants of the 2018 AlCoLoCo problem seminars and the 2018 Recolles workshop, where this research was started.
-In particular, we thank Giacomo Kahn and Armen Petrossian for preliminary discussions on the topic of this paper.
+In particular, we thank Giacomo Kahn and Armen Petrossian for preliminary discussions.
+We also thank the referees for their comments that helped improve the paper.